 1. When pitching is not working

-I’m quite sure this is not the first post you read related to getting a placement in Entrepreneur.
-So, if you read other posts on this matter, you surely have noticed that information go over and over around the same topic.
-Such as using high quality of contents, using HARO, pitch Entrepreneur Magazine journalists on Twitter, etc.
+I’m sure this is not the first post you read about getting a placement in Entrepreneur.
+So, if you read other posts on this matter, you surely have noticed that information goes over and over around the same topic, such as using high-quality content, HARO, pitching Entrepreneur Magazine journalists on Twitter, etc.

-We all want to get featured in Entrepreneur Magazine because this is a very limited resource and as such, give us credibility and authority.
-Everybody looking for this type of placements is – on a different scale using Twitter or HARO to outreach journalists.
-Would you think that would still work then?
+We all want to get featured in Entrepreneur Magazine because this is a minimal resource and, as such, gives us credibility and authority.
+Everybody looking for this type of placement uses Twitter or HARO to reach out to journalists on a different scale.
+Would you think that would still work, then?

-These “strategies” for getting placements in large publications is the same information I heard before I started my own PR company GoodNoon.
-I remember myself writing lots of quality articles on blogs that nobody would read, lots of articles distributed in HARO, hundreds of pitches on Twitter.
-By the time someone showed interest, our startup model already changed and/or we were working on something already different that was pitched to them.
-Also, if I think about all the time spent on writing and pitching this material, instead of working on other parts of our business model, was it worth?
+These “strategies” for getting placements in prominent publications are the same information I heard before I started my PR prominent GoodNoon.
+I remember writing many quality articles on blogs that nobody would read, many articles distributed in HARO, and hundreds of pitches on Twitter.
+When someone showed interest, our startup model had already changed, and we were working on something already different that was pitched to them.
+Also, if I think about all the time spent on writing and pitching this material instead of working on other parts of our business model, was it worth it?

-What I’d like to focus on here instead is how to get a feature FAST, possibly only in one day.
+I want to focus here instead on how to get a feature FAST, possibly only in one day.

 2. Sponsored Features

-The Spotlight tag, shown to all sponsored contents is little visible, hence leaving to the article all the authority and credibility that a feature in Entrepreneur.com has typically.
+The Spotlight tag, shown to all sponsored content, is little visible, leaving all the authority and credibility that a feature in Entrepreneur.com typically has to the article.

-Spotlight allows different types of formats, articles, video, infographics, webinars, special reports, and podcast.
-The prices of Spotlight is costly with semestral costs over $70k, PR agencies often buy these packages reselling the single placements.
-That could be a cheaper way to get featured in Entreprnee.com on a smaller price without the need for you to purchase semi-annual subscriptions.
+Spotlight allows different formats, articles, videos, infographics, webinars, special reports, and podcasts.
+The prices of Spotlight are costly, with semestral costs over $70k; PR agencies often buy these packages by reselling the single placements.
+That could be a cheaper way to get featured on Entreprnee.com at a smaller price without requiring you to purchase semi-annual subscriptions.

-This is what was used to be called public relations but has morphed into so much more with all of the digital platforms at our disposal today.
+This is what used to be called public relations but has morphed into so much more with all digital platforms at our disposal today.

 PR agencies can help businesses offering organic placements in Entrepreneur and other top outlets, charging high fees for unknown results.
-That is because in GoodNoon, we have developed a business model that allows all types of company – including small and medium-size ones – to get organic placements in Entrepreneur at reasonable costs.
-We use a pay-per-results formula, where businesses pay only if we manage getting them featured in Entrepreneur.
+That is because, in GoodNoon, we have developed a business model that allows all types of companies – including small and medium-sized ones – to get organic placements in Entrepreneur at reasonable costs.
+We use a pay-per-results formula, where businesses pay only if we get them featured in Entrepreneur.